Council's sustainable operations

 Initiatives implemented under the REF (e.g. solar heating for swimming pools, energy efficient lighting retrofits, power factor correction systems) have reduced local greenhouse gas emissions by approximately 600 tonnes of C02 each year.

-Council’s vehicle fleet is responsible for approximately 10 per cent of the organisation's greenhouse gas emissions.
+Council’s vehicle fleet is responsible for approximately 10% of the organisation's greenhouse gas emissions.
 Efforts to reduce impacts include the following.

 Passenger vehicle fleet